Contrastive Perplexity for Controlled Generation: An Application in Detoxifying Large Language Models: Introduction

 \section{Introduction}

-Large language model (LLM) technology advancements have rapidly propelled their integration into numerous NLP systems.
-As their prevalence grows in daily applications, the imperative to control toxicity within these models becomes increasingly paramount.
-The challenge lies in preserving performance while effectively mitigating their potential toxicity~\citep{gehman-etal-2020-realtoxicityprompts,xu-etal-2021-detoxifying,welbl-etal-2021-challenges-detoxifying,hartvigsen2022toxigen,hosseini2023empirical,welleck2023generating}, a concern at the forefront of modern LLM development.
+The 13th-century Persian poet Rumi offered timeless advice on communication: \emph{``Raise your words, not your voice.
+It is rain that grows flowers, not thunder.''} This wisdom acutely resonates with a central challenge in modern artificial intelligence: guiding Large Language Models (LLMs) towards more constructive and less harmful expression.
+As LLM technology advancements have rapidly propelled their integration into numerous NLP systems, and their prevalence grows in daily applications, the imperative to control the potential ``thunder'' of toxicity within these models—while cultivating the ``rain'' of beneficial outputs—becomes increasingly paramount.
+The core challenge thus lies in preserving their powerful performance while effectively mitigating toxicity~\citep{gehman-etal-2020-realtoxicityprompts,xu-etal-2021-detoxifying,welbl-etal-2021-challenges-detoxifying,hartvigsen2022toxigen,hosseini2023empirical,welleck2023generating}, a concern at the forefront of LLM development.

-Current methodologies predominantly employ a pipeline approach: pre-processing data to expunge toxic language, conventional LLM training, and a subsequent post-processing step to cleanse generated text. \\ However, this is problematic for several reasons.
+Current methodologies predominantly employ a pipeline approach: pre-processing data to expunge toxic language, conventional LLM training, and a subsequent post-processing step to cleanse generated text.
+This is problematic for several reasons.
 First, heavy data pre-processing is extremely challenging at scale and significantly deteriorates performance, especially when content is removed.
-Second, post-processing relies on subjective heuristics, limiting both utility and scalability~\citep{liu-etal-2021-dexperts,kumar-etal-2023-controlled,hallinan-etal-2023-detoxifying}.
+Second, post-processing relies on subjective heuristics, limiting utility and scalability~\citep{liu-etal-2021-dexperts,kumar-etal-2023-controlled,hallinan-etal-2023-detoxifying}.

 Despite shared concerns regarding toxicity, existing approaches tend toward superficial censorship, often prompting LLMs to avoid sensitive topics altogether, limiting applicability for marginalized groups and inadvertently allowing for implicit toxicity~\citep{zou2023universal,deshpande-etal-2023-toxicity,wei2023jailbroken,liu2023jailbreaking}.
 An example of this phenomenon is when an LLM detects a hint of sensitivity in a query and opts to avoid addressing it directly, often responding with generic statements such as ``\emph{I can't answer,}'' thereby evading potentially sensitive topics altogether.